erincameron11/erincameron11.github.io/_posts/2024-01-24-balloon-pop.md

   - node
 ---

-Creating an interactive application using front-end technologies for blowing up a balloon.
+An interactive application using front-end technologies for blowing up a balloon.

 ## Introduction
 The aim of this project is to use CSS and HTML to design a front-end UI of a balloon, and animate it using JavaScript.
 When a user "blows" up the balloon, the balloon inflates.
 But be careful, once the balloon hits its maximum size, it pops!